RuthiCohen/personalized_xai_aglorithm/README.md

 # Personalized XAI Algorithm – Experiments Overview

-This repository contains two experiments focused on generating data and applying explainability techniques using different neural network architectures and datasets.
+This repository contains two experiments focused on generating data and applying explainability techniques using neural networks and symbolic reasoning datasets.

 ---

 ## 🧪 Experiment 1: EMNIST Alphabet with CNN

-This experiment involves generating classification data using a Convolutional Neural Network (CNN) trained on the EMNIST alphabet dataset.
+This experiment involves generating data using a Convolutional Neural Network (CNN) trained on the EMNIST alphabet dataset.

 ### 📥 Dataset
-To run this experiment, download the following files from the [EMNIST Kaggle page](https://www.kaggle.com/datasets/crawford/emnist):
+To run the experiment, download the following files from the [EMNIST Kaggle page](https://www.kaggle.com/datasets/crawford/emnist):

 - `emnist-letters-train.csv`
 - `emnist-letters-test.csv`